pompeedu/pompeedu/README.md

 # 👋 Hello!
-I'm Firuzjon
+I'm Firuzjon.
+But you can call me Pompeedu

 I'm a student and aspiring Data Scientist from Russia 🇷🇺
 I work with Python, Pandas, Plotly and Jupyter Notebooks.